ohmqtt/ohmqtt_python/README.md

 ΩQTT is built on a toolkit for efficiently serializing MQTT control messages.
 Use it to build your own custom implementation, or to serialize your own payloads.

-### Compatibility
+### Portability

-ΩQTT is tested on Linux and Windows with CPython versions 3.10-3.13.
+ΩQTT is tested on Linux, Windows and MacOS with CPython versions 3.10-3.13.
 It should work on any platform that CPython runs on.

 ### Reliability